 Oogie Boogie Bash Halloween Party Plan

 For those who are unfamiliar with it, Oogie Boogie Bash – A Disney Halloween Party is held at Disney California Adventure on select evenings.
-The after hours event is held on roughly two-dozen nights from early September through October 31.
+The after hours event is held on over two-dozen nights from late August through October 31, 2025.
 This Halloween Party is a limited-capacity, separately ticketed event that adds family-friendly fun for guests of all ages the opportunity during Halloween Time at Disneyland.

 Even with this Oogie Boogie Bash Party plan, it’s unlikely that you’ll be able to do everything there is during the Halloween party.
 There’s a lot of entertainment and pretty much everything has a line or wait time.
 And we’re talking just the special entertainment and character greetings, plus some Halloween attraction overlays like Guardians of the Galaxy — Monsters After Dark or Luigi’s Honkin’ Haul-O-ween or Mater’s Graveyard JamBOOree.